guikarai/QSA-LinuxONE/index.md

   -	cpacfstats
   -	zcryptstats

 The following shell script can help you to collect results of

+bonjour je m'appelle Paul